-Faculty, staff (including permanent non-university staff) and students with handicapped license plates or placards must purchase a main campus permit.
+Faculty, staff (including permanent non-university staff) students and long term parkers with handicapped license plates or placards must purchase a main campus permit.

-Students requesting a parking exemption for medical reasons must possess valid handicapped registration.
+Faculty, staff and students requesting main campus parking for medical reasons must possess valid handicapped registration.

 See Fees & Payment for assessments and how to pay tickets.